firepress-org/FirePress_Klimax2/README.md

 ## Why fork this Ghost Theme ?

-**Enhancements** — This theme has been enhanced to feature some elements that are not present in the original code.
+**Enhancements** — This theme has been enhanced to feature some elements that are not present in the original theme.
 IMHO, these are essential enhancements that are hard to live without:

 - **Buttons** (unicorn UI)
 - **Icons** (Font Awesome 5)